mdmjsh/FPR/write_up.md

       -
       -

-N.b 'X' above denotes the crossing point in the grid, not the character 'X'.
+N.b 'X' above dennotes the crossing point in the grid, not the character 'X'.

 Therefore, 16.d needs to match the following pattern: